nxhuy-github/KafkaTraining2/README.md

 # KafkaTraining2
-This project aim to create a simple application that use Kafka, to read the tweets in Twitter, and SparkStreaming, to calculate how many popular hashtag in every last 60s and 10s
+This project aim to create a simple application that use Kafka, to read the tweets from Twitter, and SparkStreaming, to calculate how many popular hashtag in every last 60s and 10s